siroj100/gover/README.md

 hourly.Stop()
 ```

-##1.2 daily scheduler
+###1.2 daily scheduler
-###in principal the same with hourly.
+In principal the same with hourly.
 Only the second parameter should the hour and minute in format hhmm (use empty string "" to run it immediately)
 ```
 daily, _ := gover.NewDaily(job, "0530", jkt)
 if err := daily.Start(); err != nil{